fingerskier/manthra/README.md

 # Manthra

+Cowards and champions have the same fears.

-Be willing to do today but other aren't,
+Be willing to do today was others aren't,
 So that you're able to do tomorrow what others can't.
   Matt Fraser